rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 ## Available Databases

 <section class="help">
-Learn more about the database architecture [here](/weaviate/concept-in-a-nutshell/#database-agnostic).
+Learn more about the database architecture <a href="/weaviate/concept-in-a-nutshell/#database-agnostic">here</a>.
 </section>

 Weaviate is connected to a database through a connector.
 You can also [create other connectors](/weaviate/create-a-database-connector/).